eksimurat/go-container/README.md

 # Goal
 The go container will be running inside a Docker container by itself for two reasons
-* I am too lazy to install and maintain any sdk on my host machine these days...
+* I am too lazy to install and maintain any sdk on my host machines these days...
 * why not?